pajicadvance/cherry-on-top/README.md

 - Enable or disable phantom repelling
 - Add or remove items to be used as phantom repellent items

+### Death Improvements

+- Makes items dropped on death never despawn
+- Prevents items dropped on death from splattering around the player and instead drops them all at the exact spot where the player died
+- Increases the amount of experience that the player drops on death

+Configuration options:
+- Change the amount of experience that the player drops on death as a percentage of the total experience
+- Toggle each option listed above on or off

 ### Anvil Improvements

 Changes the amount of materials required to repair items in the anvil from a fixed amount of 4 to an amount based on the amount of material units required to craft the item.